jundalisay/sp/content/en/research/galen/natural/book-1/chapter-07.md

 Nutrition is the third faculty.

 For, when the matter which flows to each part of the body in the form of nutriment is being worked up into it, this activity is nutrition, and its cause is the nutritive faculty.

-Of course, the kind of activity here involved is also an alteration, but not an alteration like that occurring at the stage of genesis.53 For in the latter case something comes into existence which did not exist previously, while in nutrition the inflowing material becomes assimilated to that which has already come into existence.
+The kind of activity here involved is also an alteration, but not an alteration like that occurring at the stage of genesis.

+For in the latter case something comes into existence which did not exist previously, while in nutrition the inflowing material becomes assimilated to that which has already come into existence.

 Therefore, the former kind of alteration has with reason been termed genesis, and the latter, assimilation.